What is Shepherd and who is it for?

-Goff Hope is the course director and is responsible for shaping the overall content of the course, as well as delivering much of the live training.
+Goff Hope is the course leader and is responsible for shaping the overall content of the course, as well as delivering much of the live training.
 He is an elder at King’s Church Norwich and has been involved in training for Relational Mission and Newfrontiers for a long time.
 He has decades of experience in ministry.
 Angie Hope will be helping support the course administratively as well.
 Both of them will bring a passion for pastoral ministry and a wealth of experience to the course.

 What is involved in the course?